Sonic Chaos: Development and release

-Chaos was the first original Sonic game produced for a handheld, in this case the Game Gear.

 Sonic Chaos was developed by Japanese studio Aspect, being the second Sonic the Hedgehog game they produced, and published by Sega for the Master System and Game Gear.
 Chaos is largely based on the Master System version of Sonic the Hedgehog 2, and is thus considered a follow-up or successor to that game.
-Aspect used the experience it received for its work on previous Sonic games while designing Chaos to make it more expansive and faster than its predecessors, in addition to improving the quality of the visuals.
+Aspect used the experience it received for its work on the previous Sonic game while designing Chaos to make it more expansive and faster than its predecessors, in addition to improving the quality of the visuals.
 For the same reason, they were also able to make the game run faster.
 Chaos is both the first portable Sonic game and the first to feature Tails as a separate playable character with his own unique abilities.

-Sonic Chaos was released for the Master System on November 23, 1993 exclusively to PAL regions, and for the Game Gear worldwide on the same day to coincide with the release of Sonic CD.
-In Japan, it was titled Sonic & Tails.
-Chaos is included as an extra in the GameCube version of Sonic Adventure DX: Director's Cut (2003) as one of the eleven unlockable Sonic Game Gear games, and in Sonic Mega Collection Plus (2005) for the PlayStation 2, Xbox, and Windows.
-In 2009, the 60 Hz Brazilian release was digitally released for the Virtual Console on the Wii in North America and Japan.
+Sonic Chaos was released for the Master System on November 23, 1993 exclusively to PAL regions, and for the Game Gear worldwide on the same day to coincide with the release of Sonic CD and Sonic Spinball as part of Sega of America's "Sonic Three on One Day" release strategy.
+In Japan, it was titled Sonic & Tails and was released four days earlier.
+The Game Gear version was included as an unlockable bonus in Sonic Adventure DX: Director's Cut (2003) as one of the eleven unlockable Sonic Game Gear games, and in Sonic Mega Collection Plus (2004) for the PlayStation 2, Xbox, and Windows.
+In 2009 the Master System version was digitally released for the Wii's Virtual Console worldwide.
 Sonic Chaos is also included in the blue-colored model of the Game Gear Micro in 2020, alongside Gunstar Heroes, Sylvan Tale, and Baku Baku Animal.
-It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023.
+It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023, and is included as a playable minigame in the 2026 Sega title Yakuza Kiwami 3 & Dark Ties.